danielcft/secret-santa/README.md

 # secret-santa
-Draw people for secret santa
+Draw people for secret santa.
+Written in scheme (racket).